Alcohol or Drug Addiction and Suicide

 Every day, all sorts of people contact support services to get the help they need.

-What to do if you’re addicted to alcohol or drugs
+What to do if you have symptoms of alcohol or drug addiction?

 What I'm going through...